Cyb3RGER/bfbb_ap_world/docs/setup_en.md

 #### With Dolphin

 The Client will automatically try to connect to Dolphin every 5 seconds and will do so if BfBB is running.
 If this doesn't work try restarting Dolphin and make sure you only have one instance running of Dolphin.
+If you still get the invalid game error message when using the US Version make sure that ``Emulated Memory Size Override`` ( under ``Settings`` > ``Advanced``) is disabled.

 ### Connect to the Archipelago Server